SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

           19
     ```
   - _Total unique commenters:_ Really only 10 after removing myself and collapsing
-    spelling variations on names of people I know.
+    spelling variations on the names of people I know.
 (Hi, guys.
 Good to see you.)
     ```sh
     $ find ./_data/comments/ -iname "*.yml" -a -exec grep "^name: .*" \{\} \; | grep -v "Weekend Editor$" | sort | uniq | wc -l
           15